LedgerHQ/ledger-dev-doc/source/userspace/debugging.rst

 3. Fire a terminal and move to the directory containing the files downloaded at step 1.

+4. Exit any instance of Ledger Live, Ledger Chrome App, or any other program able to communicate with a Ledger device.

-4. Install the updater:
+5. Install the updater:
 ``python -m ledgerblue.loadMCU --targetId 0x01000001 --fileName blup_0.8_misc_m1.hex --nocrc``
 Wait until ``BOOTLOADER`` is displayed again on the device's screen.

-5. Install the debug firmware:
+6. Install the debug firmware:
 ``python -m ledgerblue.loadMCU --targetId 0x01000001 --fileName mcu_1.6-printf_over_bl_0.8.hex``
 ``--reverse --nocrc``